sogada/sogada.github.io/_pages/teaching_info.md

 ---
 Here are my research interests across multiple disciplines, reflecting my dedication to advancing scientific knowledge and enhancing health and agricultural outcomes in diverse sectors.

-## Genomic surveillance and One Health
+## Genomic Surveillance for One Health
 Metagenomics characterization of gut microbiomes in poultry and camels.

+## Diagnostics and Vaccine Development
+Rapid diagnostics Vaccinology research to develop vaccines for Avian Influenza, Pestivirus infection (bovine viral diarrhoea virus) and mastitis.

-## Evolutionary genomics of livestock and wildlife
+## Evolutionary Genomics of Livestock and Wildlife
 Genetic diversity and demographic history of indigenous chicken, indigenous Galla goats, domestic Japanese and wild harlequin quails.

-## Climate-Smart livestock production
+## Climate-Smart Livestock Production
 Heat tolerance studies on livestock in arid and semi-arid areas.

 ## MERL systems research